 It's a heroic tale of three blood brothers and their struggle in the midst of war and political upheaval.
 It is based on "The Assassination of Ma," a Qing Dynasty (1644-1911) story about ...
 See full summary »

-In this sequel to Red Cliff, first minister Cao Cao convinces Emperor Han to initiate a battle against the two Kingdoms of Xu and Wu, who have become allied forces, against all expectations.
+In this sequel to Red Cliff, Chancellor Cao Cao convinces Emperor Xian of the Han to initiate a battle against the two Kingdoms of Shu and Wu, who have become allied forces, against all expectations.
 Red Cliff will be the site for the gigantic battle.
 Written by

 When Pit first takes an arrow after learning that Sun Shangxiang was Piggy, the arrow is clearly in the middle of the second layer of his armor, yet on the next shot, the arrow is now in the top layer of the armor.
 See more »